January has been the deadliest month for Covid-19 with nearly 80,000 lives lost so far in the US

 Adding to public fears is the spread of variants of the coronavirus.

-On Tuesday, Kentucky Governor Andy Beshear announced that two cases of the variant first identified in the United Kingdom have been confirmed in the state.
+On Tuesday, Kentucky Gov. Andy Beshear announced that two cases of the variant first identified in the United Kingdom have been confirmed in the state.

 The variant has been shown to spread especially quickly, according to CDC modeling.
 And a UK report released Friday states there is "a realistic possibility" that the new variant has a higher death rate than other variants.